 A day in the Life of an employee ambassador

-Emily Whiteman is a Health, Safety and Environment Advisor for Nexen Petroleum UK.
-This summer Emily volunteered as an Outward Bound® Employee Ambassador for a Nexen-funded partnership programme and worked with pupils from Haydon Academy, Uxbridge, during their three-day residential programme.
+Emily Whiteman is a Health, Safety and Environment Advisor for CNOOC International.
+Last summer Emily volunteered as an employee ambassador, working with a group of 12 students from an Academy in Uxbridge during their three-day residential.
 Here Emily explains what was involved and what she learnt from her experience...

 If you've not heard of it - Outward Bound’s Employee Ambassador Programme brings businesses and schools together for mutual benefit and learning.
-My company, Nexen not only provides funding to enable a number of schools to take part in an Outward Bound programme but as an employee, I was able to volunteer to take part in the residential course with the pupils, providing coaching and an insight into how the world of employment works.
+My company, CNOOC International not only provides funding to enable a number of schools to take part in an Outward Bound programme but as an employee, I was able to volunteer to take part in the residential course with the students, providing coaching and an insight into how the world of employment works.

 I was really interested in mentoring the young people and in going to Outward Bound’s Aberdovey centre as I’d never been to Wales before.
 I didn’t know what to expect and wondered before I arrived if it was going to be difficult to engage with kids I’d never met but right from the first moment of meeting them I thought how fun and lively they were.